MaurizioSodano/asprid-file-storage/README.md

     here you can find the raw data logs of the simulation runs.
 The ones not complete have been rerun
 4. **wp3.2**

-    here you can find all the files related to the Work Package 3.2 activity on the safety, divided in two sub folders: **Reference** and **Solution**
+    here you can find all the files related to the **Work Package 3.2** activity on the performance evaluation (safety and resilience) by means of real-time simulations.
+The files refer to simulation logs and metric assessments.
+Two subfolders are present: **Reference** (related to the simulated reference scenarios) and **Solution** (related to the simulated solution scenarios).